gfredericks/pg-serializability-bug/README.md

 ## Variants

-I've also tried this with an `INSERT` into a logging table after the `SELECT`, containing the results of the `SELECT`, just to ensure that the actual state of the database at the end of the run is one that is impossable to reach via serialized transactions, and this also happens occasionally.
+The `with-log-table` directory has a variant which writes the `SELECT` results to a log table, ensuring that the actual state of the database reflects the transactions not having run serially.